Toledo vs. UMass NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- The two teams combine to average 43 points per game, 15.5 less than the over/under in this contest.

-- These two squads surrender a combined 66.8 points per game, 8.3 more than this contest's over/under.
+- Toledo has combined with its opponents to score more than 57 points only one time this year.

+- In 75% of UMass' games this season (3/4), the teams combined to score more than Saturday's total of 57.

-- The average total in Rockets games this season is 57, 1.5 points fewer than Saturday's over/under of 58.5 .
+- The combined points per game average of the two teams, 43, is 14 points fewer than Saturday's over/under.

-- The 58.9 PPG average total in Minutemen games this season is 0.4 points more than this game's over/under.
+- The 66.8 points per game these two squads have allowed their opponents to score this season are 9.8 more than the 57 total in this contest.

+- The Rockets and their opponents score an average of 57 points per game, the same as Saturday's total.

 Toledo Stats and Trends

-- The Rockets have two giveaways this season, while the Minutemen have five takeaways .
+- The Rockets have turned the ball over two times this season, three fewer than the Minutemen have forced (5).

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.